Change

-In 2016-17, I led a first-hand stakeholder research & systems change facilitation process which spurred a 2018 NYC community-based initiative to address intimate violence.
+For nearly 8 years, I led an anti-violence organization supporting survivors and our communities.
+In 2016-17, I led a first-hand stakeholder research & systems change process which spurred a NYC community-based initiative to address intimate violence.
 I continue to advance restorative practices and community-based solutions to addressing violence.

 Purvi Shah shares a poem at a community vigil honoring Jyoti Singh while Sonny Singh plays dhol.